Jixoid/JixUI/README.md

 - mbColorLib, for the color picker: https://github.com/nglthach/mbColorLib
 - And lastly, the Lazarus Forum: https://forum.lazarus.freepascal.org/index.php

-Now, let me mention that I have incorporated these packages into my own package, but the sole reason for doing so was to resolve dependency issues.
-Currently, JixUI has no external dependencies.
-If you wish to find these packages, you can locate them in the "Dependencies" folder.
+What I should say next is that I made these packages part of my own package, but the only reason I did it was to solve dependency issues.
+So there is no addiction at the moment.
+ I just did some trimming on these packages, if you want to find them you can find them in the "Dependencies" folder.

 Alright, let's move on to the description.